-That being said, electric vehicles were popular at the beginning of the 20th Century, but quickly lost their popularity due to their competitiveness.
+Electric vehicles were popular at the beginning of the 20th Century but quickly lost their popularity due to their competitiveness.
 It wasn’t until improvements in EV technology that enabled electric hybrids like the Toyota Prius to kick-start the new and more prosperous phase of electric vehicles.

 Are all Electric Vehicles Teslas?

-To a considerable amount of Australians, electric vehicles are synonymous with Tesla, and for some Tesla is the only electric vehicle brand they believe in.
-It might come as a surprise to you to find out that there are dozens of electric vehicle offerings from legacy brands and new companies.
+To a considerable amount of Australians, electric cars are synonymous with Tesla, and for some Tesla (model S, model 3, model X, model Y) is the only brand they believe in.
+It might come as a surprise to you to find out that there are dozens of EV car manufacturer offerings from legacy brands and new companies.

-Fiat, Peugeot, Audi, Renault, Jaguar, Volvo, Volkswagen, and a host of other automakers offer hybrid or completely electric vehicles.
-So, to answer your question, no, all-electric vehicles are not Tesla’s, Tesla is simply the most popular brand.
+Fiat, Peugeot, Audi, Renault, Jaguar, Volvo, Volkswagen, and a host of other automakers offer hybrid or completely electric in Australia.
+So, to answer your question, no, all EVs in Australia are not Tesla’s, Tesla is simply the most popular brand.

 What sets Electric Vehicles apart from conventional vehicles?

 Why should I switch to an electric vehicle?
-Is the switch to an electric vehicle worth it?
-How is an electric vehicle different from my petrol-powered vehicle?
-These are some of the questions that we’ve gotten from a considerable amount of Australians, and it’s not hard to decipher why these questions keep recurring.
+Is the switch worth it?
+How is it different from my petrol-powered vehicle?
+These are some of the questions that we get from a considerable amount of Australians, and it’s not hard to decipher why these questions keep recurring.

 Now, we’ll highlight three major features that differentiate electric vehicles from traditional gasoline or diesel-powered automobiles.
 Please keep in mind that when talking about electric vehicles, we’re taking into account, hybrid-powered electric vehicles as well as fully electric vehicles.